sorihan01/tinyapp/README.md

 NEW LOGIN PAGE

-- create a new template with login.ejs with login form
-  - should send a POST request to /login
+Update the header
+- update header to link to the login and registration page

-- Create a GET /login endpoint that responds with this new login form template.
+- remove login form
+- If no cookie, show register / login link
+-else if nothing changes